carvinjaysellguiao-commits/ECE-2112-PA-1/README.md

 ## A. Word Rotation Problem

 This section handles moving the leading character of a given word to the very end of the string while preserving the capitalization and order of every character.
 The objective is to perform this rotation in a single step using basic Python string operations.
+The required Python function `rotate_word(text)` accepts a non-empty string as input, then returns a new string in which the first character is transferred to the end while preserving the order and capitalization of all remaining characters, using string indexing or slicing to construct the result.

 ```python
   def rotate_word(text):